 - During his imprisonment, he met another prisoner Rustichello da Pisa who was a famous romance writer.

-- Polo told his travel stories to the person who wrote all the stories under the name ‘The Travels of Marco Polo’.
+- Polo told his travel stories to this person who wrote all the stories under the name ‘The Travels of Marco Polo’.

 - The book was printed in three different languages: – French, Italian and Latin.